 If you’ve already read the first six articles in this series you have a basic background in the philosophical, theological and political implications of weapon ownership and use.
-All the articles in this series may be found by entering “guns and liberty 2022” into the SMM homepage search bar.
+All the articles in this series may be found by entering “guns and liberty 2023” into the SMM homepage search bar.
 This article–-and the next two–-concern practical, moral and legal issues, as well as exploring some of the primary ways that carrying a concealed weapon must necessarily change one’s life.
-Keep in mind that I am not an attorney; you are responsible for becoming familiar with the law where you live and wherever you travel.
+Keep in mind I am not an attorney; you are responsible for becoming familiar with the law where you live and wherever you travel.

 A quick aside on traveling with firearms.
 May 08, 2012, New Hampshire: Searching a man’s car, police found a .40 caliber semiautomatic handgun and a loaded magazine in his glove compartment.
 The handgun was unloaded; there was no magazine in the magazine well and no cartridge in the chamber.
 The police arrested the man and charged him with possession of a loaded firearm without a license(?!).
-The man was initially convicted and the case went to a higher court, which overturned the conviction and ruled an unloaded gun is an unloaded gun.
+The man was initially convicted and the case went to a higher court, which overturned the conviction and ruled an unloaded gun is an unloaded gun (duh).

 Early 2014, New Jersey: Shaneen Allen, a medical professional and single mother of two young boys was stopped in New Jersey for “an unsafe lane change.”
-Working two jobs, Allen had been robbed twice in the previous year, and began carrying a handgun–am eminently sane response.
+Working two jobs, Allen had been robbed twice in the previous year, and began carrying a handgun–an eminently sane response.
 Licensed for concealed carry in Pennsylvania, she told the officer she was carrying a handgun, and was arrested for illegal possession of a firearm and possession of hollow point ammunition(!?).
 She thought her concealed carry license, like her driver’s license, was valid anywhere.

 Having lost her job because of her arrest, facing a felony conviction and three years in jail—she had no criminal record—it took national outrage on blogs like this, and in the sane media—Allen is female and Black—and the direct intervention of the State Attorney General before the local prosecutor allowed Allen a pre-trial diversion program.
-So great was the national outcry, Governor Chris Christie eventually pardoned her.
+So great was the national outcry, then-Governor Chris Christie eventually pardoned her.

 How many other Shaneen Allens across the nation were arrested and unjustly convicted because scruffy little blogs like this were unaware of their plight?

 This too was a case that should never have been brought.
 The officer correctly applied the law, but New Jersey is a virulently anti-gun state, and even officers that support the Second Amendment may have no choice but to enforce unjust, even unconstitutional, laws if they wish to remain employed.
-The real problem here was a local prosecutor who denied Allen the pre-trail diversion problem routinely given even convicted felons.
+The real problem here was a local prosecutor who denied Allen the pre-trail diversion program routinely given convicted felons.
 Was Allen helped by her race and gender?
 Would a white male have been similarly helped?
 Would anyone have ever heard of his dilemma?
 I leave that to you, gentle readers, to decide, but be aware such things do have an impact in the criminal justice system, to greater or lesser degrees depending on location and political climate.

 Those who have developed situational awareness know about what I speak.
 Every day they marvel at the lack of consciousness of the general public.
 A stunning example occurred in 2013 on a commuter train in San Francisco.
 On that day, a killer, choosing him at random, shot and killed a university student.
 But that’s not what’s stunning: